Mid-American Title Loans logo

 Mid-American accepts multiple payment methods including cash, checks, debit cards, and Western Union transfers.
 They operate a dual application model with online registration and payment options alongside physical store locations.
 Mid-American distinguishes itself through its multi-state licensing infrastructure and regulatory compliance disclosures.

 The website explicitly notes separate licensing arrangements for Virginia (operating as LoanMax under Fairfax Elite Financial Services), Delaware, New Mexico, Nevada, and Michigan, indicating they maintain state-specific licenses and comply with regional regulations.
-They provide transparent disclosures about charges and regulatory complaint procedures in each state, which is relatively thorough for the title loan industry.
+They provide listed disclosures about charges and regulatory complaint procedures in each state, which is relatively thorough for the title loan industry.
 The primary limitation is that title loans are inherently high-cost, short-term debt products with unclear APR/fee structures on their website.

 The Nevada customer warning explicitly states these should only be used for "short-term financial needs" and that customers with credit difficulties should seek counseling first—a significant caveat about the product's suitability.